luk3yx/minetest-fs51/README.md

  - If your mod stores `minetest.show_formspec` during load time, you'll need to add `fs51` as an optional dependency to `mod.conf` so it can use the patched show_formspec code.
+ - If a mod you use has broken node formspecs with fs51 enabled, try adding `fs51.disable_meta_override = true` to minetest.conf (and please open an issue against fs51).

 ## Dependencies